MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ismatch.md

 ---
-title: IsMatch, Match, and MatchAll functions in Power Apps
+title: IsMatch, Match, and MatchAll functions
-description: Reference information including syntax and examples for the IsMatch, Match, and MatchAll functions in Power Apps.
+description: Reference information including syntax and examples for the IsMatch, Match, and MatchAll functions.
 author: gregli-msft

 ms.topic: reference